christokur/cdk-cognito-userpool-identity-provider-github/README.md

 ## ⚠️ Project status

-At a first glance, the proposed construct is supposed to work.
-However, we ended up not using GitHub with Cognito and we cannot rightfully maintain a construct without using it.
-For this reason, we're archiving this repository.
-If anyone wants to maintain it, please open an issue.
+This project has been upgraded to use CDK v2 (version 2.100.0).
+However, please note that this repository is archived and not actively maintained.
+Use at your own risk.

-If you decide to use this construct (at your own risks), be aware that a new SSH key might be generated every time the Dockerfile is built which could lead to a very short interruption of service during deployment.
-A solution would be to generate the SSH key outside of CDK and pass it through the context for instance.
+If you decide to use this construct, be aware that:
+- A new SSH key might be generated every time the Dockerfile is built, which could lead to a very short interruption of service during deployment.
+- There are some known deprecation warnings related to testing dependencies.
+See [KNOWN_ISSUES.md](./KNOWN_ISSUES.md) for details.

 ## Install